 Recalculating the OMR Results

 In some cases, you may want to recalculate the OMR results with different threshold values.
 Instead of calling TemplateProcessor.recognizeImage() again and again in such cases, you can configure the API for automatic recalculation using TemplateProcessor.recalculate() method to improve image processing efficiency.
 The following code sample shows how to implement the recalculation of the OMR results.

-Contact us via our forum for any questions or queries.
+In case you would have any questions or queries related to our Java OMR library, contact us via our forum for any questions or queries.